almachelouche/middleman/content/email/AU/eNews/012/prospect2.md

 path='email_modules/split/01'
 color='darkblue'

-  title = '''VIVID'''
+  title = '''Let’s Get Vivid'''
-  copy = '''Thrilled to announce that we are an official Vivid Partner for Vivid Sydney.
-Australia, we invite you to celebrate technology, design and innovation as we Go Further in 2017.''' cta1_text = '''LEARN MORE''' cta1_url = '''https://www.ford.com.au/about-ford/awards/''' cta1_link_name = '''vivid'''
+  copy = '''Ford and Vivid Sydney have officially joined forces!
+We couldn’t be more thrilled to support this stunning festival of art, technology, light, and music.
+We hope to see you at Darling Harbour from May 26 – June 17.
+Join us as we Go Further in 2017.''' cta1_text = '''LEARN MORE''' cta1_url = '''https://www.ford.com.au/about-ford/awards/''' cta1_link_name = '''vivid'''